NormalLuser/NormalL-Life/README.md

 NormalLuser’s very normal version of Conway’s Game of Life for 6502 and the Worlds Worst Videocard

-My test pattern has a Glider Factory, a Light-Weight Spaceship, a Pulsar, a Penta-decatholon among others all and runs at at a glorious 2.5 FPS.
+My test pattern has a Glider Factory, a Light-Weight Spaceship, a Pulsar, a Penta-decatholon among others and runs at at a glorious 2.5 FPS.
 Done with only 1.4 Mhz of 8 bit CPU.

 This otherwise straightforward version of Conway’s Game of Life relies on a unique peculiarity of the hardware on the Worlds Worst Video Card to allow an elegant single pass algorithm on the 6502 CPU.